yuliu0322/yuliu0322.github.io/_pages/research.md

     <h2 class="research-title">Aquaculture Environment, Animal Health, and Seafood Quality</h2>
     <div class="research-grid">
       <p class="research-description">
         My earlier research examined how farming conditions and environmental stressors influence shellfish physiology, biochemical composition, and quality.
 Working primarily with oysters and mussels, we investigated the effects of temperature, salinity, and microplastic exposure on physiological responses, metabolism, and flavor compound accumulation.
 Using physiological, biochemical, and omics approaches, this work shows how aquaculture environments shape seafood quality at harvest.
-These findings provide scientific guidance for optimizing farming practices to improve animal health, product quality, and production sustainability.
+These findings aim to provide scientific guidance for optimizing farming practices to improve animal health, product quality, and production sustainability.
       </p>
       <div class="research-visual">
         <figure class="research-figure">